 Heather Brunskell-Evans.
 December 2017.
 An event at which she was to speak at King’s College London was cancelled because of her concerns about children defining themselves as transgender, expressed on BBC Radio 4’s The Moral Maze ‘would violate the student union’s “safe space” policy’.

-Nigel Bigger.
+Nigel Biggar.
 December 2017.
-Over 170 academics from around the world wrote an open letter demanding that Professor Bigger’s ‘Ethics and Empire’ project at the University of Oxford be closed.
-Bigger was accused of being an apologist for colonialism.
+Over 170 academics from around the world wrote an open letter demanding that Professor Biggar’s ‘Ethics and Empire’ project at the University of Oxford be closed.
+Biggar was accused of being an apologist for colonialism.

 Germaine Greer.
 October 2017.
 Students at Cardiff University campaigned for her lecture to be banned because of what they claim are her ‘misogynistic’ views about transgender women.

 Craig Murray.
 March 2017.
 Murray was asked to provide an outline of his talk on Palestine by the Student Union at the University of Leeds or he would not be allowed to speak.
 Murray reluctantly gave them an outline of what he was going to say and was allowed to speak.